lbgrid/meta-impy/README.txt

  ABOUT META-IMPY

-    The meta-impy viewer is based on the Imprudence 1.4 viewer -
+    The Littlebird Imprudence viewer is based on the Imprudence 1.4 viewer -

     http://blog.kokuaviewer.org/